Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

   - database
     - [save|load] - Saves or loads the database.
     - remove titles - Removes all titles and surnames from all residents.
+  - townyperms
+    - grouplist - Lists all the groups in the townyperms.yml
+    - group [groupname] : lists the nodes held by a group.
+    - group [groupname] addperm|removeperm [node] : adds or removes a node to/from a group.
+    - townrank addrank|removerank [rank] : adds or removes a town rank.
+    - nationrank addrank|removerank [rank] : adds or removes a nation rank.

 []()/townyworld